tranhlok/market-forecasting/README.md

     │   ├── features                                    <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models                                      <- Scripts to train models and then use trained models to make
+    │   └── models                                      <- Scripts to train models and then use trained models to make
-    │   │   ├── predict_model.py
+    │       ├── predict_model.py
-    │   │   └── train_model.py
+    │       └── train_model.py
-    │   │
-    │   └── visualization                               <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py

 --------